-Australian Open: Edmund, Mertens are surprise semifinalists
+Ailing Nadal loses to Cilic at Australian Open

 "She has been here before," said Mertens.
 "She has the experience, so it's always nice to talk to her.
 And also, for the emotions, to see what she has to tell me or can, yeah, communicate."

 Mertens' next challenger is either second-seed Caroline Wozniacki or Carla Suarez Navarro.
-Wozniacki -- seeking that first grand slam title after losses in a pair of US Open finals -- and Suarez Navarro follow Nadal-Cilic on Rod Laver Arena.
+Wozniacki -- seeking that first grand slam title after losses in a pair of US Open finals -- and Suarez Navarro followed Nadal-Cilic on Rod Laver Arena.